namurphy/bump-minimum-dependencies/README.md

 ## Limitations

+- This tool does not upgrade the minimum required version of Python.

 - By making use of [`dep-logic`](https://github.com/pdm-project/dep-logic), `bump-minimum-dependencies` is able to handle a wide variety of requirements.
 When a requirement is unable to be updated, `bump-minimum-dependencies` issues a warning and skips making changes to that requirement.

-- Lockfiles are not updated by `bump-minimum-dependencies`, so files like `uv.lock` will need to be updated manually.
-- This tool does not upgrade the minimum required version of Python.
+- This tool does not automatically update lockfiles or sync virtual environments.
+These commands would need to be performed automatically.

+- This tool removes `.0` suffixes when updating requirements for consistency with [pyproject-fmt](https://pyproject-fmt.readthedocs.io/en/latest/index.html).

+- The locations of comments may be changed when uv updates `pyproject.toml`, so changes should be reviewed before being accepted.

 ## Related projects